nahuakang/nahua.dev/content/series/privacy_ai_course_notes/course_1_lesson_2.md

 tags = ["openmined", "privacy", "privacy-preserving AI"]
 +++

-This post is a summary of Course 1, Lesson 2 of OpenMined's new private AI series, [Our Privacy Opportunity](https://courses.openmined.org/courses/our-privacy-opportunity).
-For a Google Doc version of the summary, [click here](https://docs.google.com/document/d/1A8efR94WzNcgE1XBjWI7zknCJc2oyxF--dGTzQwduQ4/edit?usp=sharing).
+This post is a summary of Course 1, Lesson 2 of OpenMined's new private AI series, [Our Privacy Opportunity](https://courses.openmined.org/courses/our-privacy-opportunity) and covers the fundamental concepts about privacy and information flows.

+<!-- more -->

+> For a Google Doc version of the summary, [click here](https://docs.google.com/document/d/1A8efR94WzNcgE1XBjWI7zknCJc2oyxF--dGTzQwduQ4/edit?usp=sharing).
 Feel free to comment in the Gdoc to help improve the summary notes.

-<!-- more -->

 Towards the end of 2020, I was approached by the OpenMined team to help out on writing the new [private AI series courses](https://courses.openmined.org).
 Unfortunately, given professional and private reasons, I could not contribute to the course development.
 Therefore, I hope to write and collect notes from the courses and offer them as my minor contribution to this open source community that I love and believe in.